Best Tuscan Rosé Wines

 Leonia Pomino DOC millesimato is a 100% Pinot Noir, aged for over 40 months on noble yeasts.
 It is recognizable for its extremely fine bead and gustatory clarity that places it at the top of the quality range for Tuscan sparkling wines.

 Aurea Gran Rosé is a cuvée of wines aged for at least 16 months in tonneaux and the result of the vinification of the best Syrah vineyards located in the beautiful and bright Tenuta dell'Ammiraglia in the Maremma Toscana.
-This precious rosé in its blend contains as much as 30% Vermentino, the grape variety capable of giving further elegance and freshness to a rosé that has elegance in its DNA.
+This precious rosé in its blend contains as much as 30% Vermentino, the grape variety that gives further elegance and freshness to a rosé that has elegance in its DNA.
 The rosé for true connoisseurs.

 Finally, the Rèmole Rosé, a rosé Merlot that comes from the heart of Tuscany, in the Villa of Rèmole, is not subjected to maceration or malolactic fermentation.
 Its colour is a delicate pink, tending towards crystalline.
 On the nose, it recalls raspberry and cherry, while on the palate, it is persuasive with the right acidic note that leaves a pleasant freshness.